andrewsunglaekim/promise-returns-async-await-workshop/readme.md

   }
 }
 ```

+The `async` keyword is used to denote functions that will contain asynchronous functionality.
+In order for something to be `await`'ed.
+It must be contained within an `async` functions scope.

+In the execution of an `async` function the `await` allows lines after it to only execute until after the functionality to the right of the `await` is finished.
+Essentially forcing promises and asynch behavior to appear as synchronous code.

 The reality is that it doesn't condense too many lines of code.
 The increase in readability, however, is great.